sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

 Up to here all the required data is in the merged data set 'vMergedData'.
 It is required now to name the variables in the data frame.

 Previously the measurements labels have been loaded from the features data file, filtered and stored into the vector 'vFeatLbl'.
-It contains the element 'activity' and all the features names, which are going to be used to rename the variables in the merged data set.
+It contains the element 'activity' and the required features names, which are going to be used to rename the variables in the merged data set 'vMergeData'.

       names(vMergeData) <- vFeatLbl